htwtech/btcnews/omnity-network-bitcoin-ordinals-runes-defi.md

 tags: ["bitcoin", "omnity", "ordinals", "runes", "defi", "interoperability"]
 ---

+# Omnity Network: Bridging Bitcoin Ordinals and Runes into DeFi

 [Omnity Network](https://www.omnity.network) is a cross-chain protocol built on DFINITY Internet Computer (ICP) that functions as a Bitcoin asset hub for decentralized finance.
 The platform provides two core services: Omnity Hub for interoperability and Runes Exchange Environment (REE) for on-chain execution.

 ## Architecture and Core Components